First model from all-new, Chinese-owned, Volvo-engineered brand is a sharable crossover

 For:It’s extremely economical on short journeys, four-wheel drive, practical

-Against:Overly firm ride, petrol engine is very sluggish an unrefined
+Against:Overly firm ride, petrol engine is sluggish and unrefined

 2.0 PHEV GX3h 5dr Auto